rsksmart/rskj/CONTRIBUTING.md

 **Unused code should be deleted**

 Unless there's a good reason to keep it around, in which case you should add comments explaining why.
+Comments are not needed in cases in which the underlying reason for having the (unused) method is trivial enough (e.g., a method `add` on a `Calculator` class).

-This includes code with tests but no usages in production.
+This guideline includes code with tests but no usages in production.

 #### Formatting